+This healthy, homemade version of General Tso Shrimp stir fry is super simple to make and SO, SO delicious, plus it’s gluten-free friendly!
+The General Tso sauce is a little sweet and a little spicy, perfectly mellowed out by a big serving of crunchy, sweet snow peas and fluffy, tender rice.
 Say goodbye to takeout and hello to fake-out!
-This healthy, homemade version of General Tso Shrimp stir fry is super simple to make and SO, SO delicious, plus it’s gluten friendly!
-The General Tso’s sauce is a little sweet and a little spicy, perfectly mellowed out by a big serving of crunchy, sweet snow peas and fluffy, tender rice.

-Here’s what you need to make a clean, real-foods version of General Tso’s Shrimp!
-It might seem like a long list of ingredients, but they’re all super easy to find at your local grocery store, and the entire recipe comes together in about 30 minutes total.
+Here’s what you need to make a clean, real-food version of General Tso’s Shrimp!
+It might seem like a long list of ingredients, but they’re all super easy to find at your local grocery store.

 Main Dish

-- Peeled & Deveined Shrimp: I prefer to buy large, peeled & deveined shrimp with tails off, only because I don’t want to touch them to pull tails off once they’re saucy.
+• Peeled & Deveined Shrimp: I prefer to buy large, peeled & deveined shrimp with tails off, only because I don’t want to touch them to pull tails off once they’re saucy.
 If you prefer tails on shrimp, that doesn’t change how the dish is cooked at all!
 Follow the directions exactly, then just remove the tails as you eat.
+You can use frozen shrimp or fresh shrimp, but if you use frozen, don’t thaw them — just cook from frozen!

-- Green Onions, Sesame Seeds & Crushed Red Pepper: For extra flavor & garnish!
+• Green Onion, Sesame Seeds & Crushed Red Pepper: For extra flavor & garnish!

 Homemade General Tso Sauce